Hortense de Beauharnais: Later years

 She traveled in Germany and Italy before she purchased the Château Arenenberg in the Swiss canton of Thurgau in 1817.
 She lived there until she died of cancer on 5 October 1837, at the age of fifty-four.
 She is buried next to her mother Joséphine in the Saint-Pierre-Saint-Paul church in Rueil-Malmaison.
 After her death, her remaining legitimate son, Charles-Louis Napoleon, returned to Paris, where he became Emperor Napoleon III.
-With his newly instated power, Napoleon III made one of his mother’s most popular compositions, “Partant pour la Syrie” a national hymn of France.

 A portrait of Hortense hangs at James Monroe’s Highland, the Virginia plantation home of James Monroe, fifth President of the United States.
 It was one of three portraits Hortense gave to Monroe's daughter Eliza, with whom she attended school in France.
 (The other two portraits are of Hortense's brother Eugène de Beauharnais and of Jeanne-Louise-Henriette Campan, the headmistress of the school Hortense and Eliza attended.)
-Eliza named her daughter, Hortensia Monroe Hay, in honour of Hortense.
+Eliza named her daughter, Hortensia Monroe Hay, in honour of her Godmother Hortense.